edwardlavender/flapper/README.md

 <!-- badges: end -->

-`flapper` is an `R` package which provides tools for infering patterns of animal space use from passive acoustic telemetry (PAT) data.
+`flapper` is an `R` package which provides tools for inferring patterns of animal space use from passive acoustic telemetry (PAT) data.
 This package has been particularly motivated by the collection of new acoustic and archival data from a Critically Endangered elasmobranch,